Conorjbr/rock-paper-scissors/README.md

     None

-Accessibility Testing
+### Accessibility Testing
-Lighthouse testing.
+#### Lighthouse testing.

 I ran each page of the site through the chrome lighthouse testing system.
 Results for overall site are as per below.
-A Alt text

-Deployment
+### Deployment

 The live link can be found here -